-Mayim is still acting.
-She plays the riot, Amy Farrah Fowler on The Big Bang Theory.
+Mayim continued to act, with an amazing role on The Big Bang Theory and most recently as host of Jeopardy.
 But what you may not know about this mother of two boys, is that she holds a PhD in Neuroscience from UCLA, is a certified lactation educator, and is a spokesperson for the Holistic Moms Network.

 It’s an educational and sometimes fascinating look inside how she and her husband are raising her two sons, ages 6 and 3, without nannies or the help of extended family.
 (No maids either – they divide chores and clean the house themselves.)

-We spoke to Mayim about Attachment Parenting and her greatest role so far… motherhood:
+We spoke to Mayim about Attachment Parenting and her greatest and most challenging role so far… motherhood:

 Mayim: It’s hard to say, without claiming the world would be perfect (laughs).
 But I think it’s safe to say we might see certain trends shift.
 Personally, I have faith that a culture that embraces the natural hormones during pregnancy, birth, and breastfeeding might cultivate humans that are closer to their natural nurturing states than we have now.